 In 2020 the world will celebrate the 250th anniversary of Ludwig van Beethoven’s birth.
 Haus der Musik will honour the great composer with a diverse programme throughout 2020.

 A whole year dedicated to Ludwig van Beethoven

 Visitors can meet the great composer throughout the whole year in the permanent exhibition of the sound museum, the centrepiece being his very own room on the third floor: info terminals provide information about Beethoven’s life and work, in the room you can listen to his most famous compositions like the 9th Symphony, Missa Solemnis or the Moonlight Sonata.
 Historic exhibits include a life and a death mask, autographs and Fidelio stage designs, an original entrance door to his last appartment and an ear trumpet station which powerfully demonstrates Beehoven’s gradual loss of hearing.
 A wall chart addresses Beethoven’s frequent change of residence, the famous composer moved 68 times in his life, possibly due to his difficult personality and various health concerns.
-Additional original documents will be temporarily added to the Beethoven room for the anniversary year.

 Special exhibition in the inner courtyard

 Two additional special exhibitions in the inner courtyard will also deal with the phenomena Beethoven.
 Hungarian sculptor Professor Marton Barabas (born 1952) will pay tribute to Beethoven’s comprehensive piano works in his special exhibition (April – August 2020).
 Barabas uses inner components and actions of unusable pianos of the 19th and 20th century to turn them into sculputres and bas-relief.